App & Browser Testing Made Easy

 Creating a Simple React App to perform Unit Testing

-In order to understand the Unit Testing of React App, let’s create a simple react web application using the following steps:
+To understand the Unit Testing of React App, let’s create a simple React web application using the following steps:

 Step 2: After this, you can use the following command in the terminal to create a directory with an src folder.
-This command will hold all the necessary files related to the UI of the application.
+This command will hold all the necessary files related to the application’s UI.

 - npx create-react-app appname

-Step 3: To start the application, you can simply type the following command.
+Step 3: To start the application, type the following command.
 It will open the react application in the web browser.
 And thus, you have successfully created a react application.

 - npm start